-5.32.0 Emergency and Pregnancy Indicator
+5.31.0 Emergency and Pregnancy Indicator

-The pregnancy indicator should be set to yes if the member is pregnant.
-SD/MC will deny a claim submitted for a member enrolled in an aid code restricted to pregnancy services if the pregnancy indicator is not set to yes.
+The pregnancy indicator should be set to yes if the beneficiary is pregnant.
+SD/MC will deny a claim submitted for a beneficiary enrolled in an aid code restricted to pregnancy services if the pregnancy indicator is not set to yes.